rainbamboooo/Traffic-Signs-Classifier-Udacity-Self-Driving-Car-Nanodegree-Term1-project2/README.md

 ![](https://github.com/rainbamboooo/Traffic-Signs-Classifier-Udacity-Self-Driving-Car-Nanodegree-Term1-project2/raw/master/4.png)

-The correct prediction still doesn¡¯t appear in the top 5 possibilities.
+The correct prediction still doesn't appear in the top 5 possibilities.
 I think the reason is that the two wrong images are somehow different from my training images although they are in the same class.
 Or I overfit my model.